1st Neva Infantry Regiment: Organization

-The unit was first formed in Saint Petersburg on 21 July 1706 as the "Kulikov Infantry Regiment" by order of Russian Emperor Peter the Great.
+The original unit was formed in Saint Petersburg on 21 July 1706 as the "Kulikov Infantry Regiment" by order of Russian Emperor Peter the Great.
 On 10 April 1708 it was renamed "Neva Regiment" and in 1711 it became the "Neva Infantry Regiment".
-On 16 August 1712 its surviving members were merged into another regiment after sustaining heavy losses during the Great Northern War (the regiment would later be disbanded in 1731).
+On 16 August 1712 its surviving members were merged into various other regiments after the heavy losses of the Great Northern War.
 On 15 July 1713 a new Neva Regiment was created, named after the original.
 In 1727 it was briefly designated as the "2nd Vladimir Infantry Regiment" before being renamed "Neva" again.
-It was reformed in 1731 and a decade later its total strength was 1,557 men.
+It was disbanded and reformed in 1731 and a decade later its total strength was 1,557 men.
 By 1753 the regiment's battalions each consisted of one grenadier and four fusilier companies, for a total strength of 2,859 men.

 In the mid-1750s two of its grenadier companies were reassigned to form other units.
 In 1762 the Neva Regiment was reformed and came to consist of 3 fusilier battalions, each of which included one grenadier and four fusilier companies.
 The following year it gained two new battalions, and its official strength was listed as 2,092 men during wartime and 1,880 during peacetime.
 On 29 November 1796 it was renamed "Neva Musketeer Regiment".
 On 31 October 1798 it was renamed "1st Lieutenant General Duke Volkonsky's Musketeer Regiment" and later "Lieutenant General Duke Gorchakov's" on 26 January 1800.
 In 1800 its numerical designation was changed to 2nd before being renamed "Neva Musketeer Regiment" on 31 March 1801.
 In 1811 it was renamed "Neva Infantry Regiment".
 In January 1833 the 1st naval battalion was added to the unit, and it was later renamed the "Neva Naval Regiment".
 In 1846 it became the "His Majesty King of Naples Regiment" before being changed back to "Neva Infantry Regiment" the following year.

 In April 1863 it lost three battalions which were reassigned to form the new "Neva Reserve Infantry Regiment".
 It was in 1867 that it first gained the name of "1st His Majesty King of the Hellenes' Infantry Regiment".
 In 1913 it was renamed "1st Neva Infantry Regiment".
 Part of the unit was transferred to form the new 221st Roslavl Infantry Regiment in August 1914, and the unit was disbanded in 1918.